Integer versions of Yang-Mills theory: Representation theory and effective field theory

 Hence the model provides a plausible \emph{mathematical} source for the unexplained parameters of the standard model.
 This is of course not the same as providing a plausible \emph{physical} explanation, which is likely to be a great deal more difficult.
 At the same time, the model provides a selection of extra gauge groups with which to gauge these parameters.
 As it stands, there is some ambiguity as to whether to allocate weak $SU(2)$ to a subgroup of $Sp(2)$ acting on $\rep4b$, and non-relativistic spin to $Sp(1)$ acting on $\rep2a$, or \emph{vice versa}.
 It is not yet clear which version will give a better match to the real world, so we need to keep an open mind on this question.

 Either way, electro-weak mixing in the standard model identifies $\rep2a+\rep2b$ with $\rep4b$, which is incompatible with the action of any of the triplet symmetries.
 One of these is the generation symmetry, so that the standard model Dirac algebra can only deal with one generation at a time.
 Another is the triplet symmetry of spin states, so that the standard model Dirac algebra can only distinguish two spin states rather than six, and therefore cannot explain the experimental properties of entangled spin states.
 It seems clear, therefore, that distinguishing two completely different types of `Dirac spinor', in $\rep2a+\rep2b$ and $\rep4b$, will be necessary in order to go beyond the standard model.
 Indeed, there is a real ambiguity in the standard model as to whether the Dirac spinor should be acted on by $Spin(1,3)$, in which case it must lie in $\rep4b$, or by $Spin(4)$, in which case it must lie in $\rep2a+\rep2b$.
+Furthermore, the Dirac equation, essential for the quantum mechanical definition of mass, cannot be written on either $\rep4b$ or $\rep2a+\rep2b$ alone, because it requires a complex scalar that commutes with the Dirac matrices.

 To make the gauge groups of the standard model, therefore, we start with the spin group $Sp(1)$ acting on a non-relativistic spinor in $\rep2a$, and the weak $SU(2)_L$ as a subgroup of $Sp(2)$ acting on elementary particle labels in $\rep4b$, or possibly \emph{vice versa}.
 We also have a copy of $U(1)$ acting on $\rep2b$, and thereby also defining complex structures on